Forst/meRSAnne/README.md

 **Why?** I was bored.

 **Does it have any practical use?** Not really, the key size is too big for any practical use.
-Besides, since both primes are publicly known, it's not actually secure to use it at all.
+Besides, since both primes are publicly known, it doesn't provide any level of security whatsoever.

 ## Acknowledgements